itsays-zqc/my-website/docs/examples/SDK Examples/PIC/MicroringResonator/MicroringResonator.md

 #### 1.4 Add Material
 <div class="text-justify">

- Here we demonstrate using the `Material` function to create material and using the `add_lib` function to add material from the material library.
-You can refer to the following script to set material.
+ Here we demonstrate using "Material()" to instance the material module into the project, "add_nondispersion" and "add_lib" functions are available to create materials.
+You can refer to the following script to set materials.
 </div>

 ```python